enjeyw/Data-App-Boilerplate/README.md

 ### Upload Docker Images to amazon ECR
 (make sure you have an account set with permission to call ecr:GetAuthorizationToken )

-- Navigate to the repository section of aws in your chosen location ( for example https://ap-southeast-2.console.aws.amazon.com/ecs/home?region=ap-southeast-2#/repositories) and create a new repository.
+- Create a repository in the Amazon EC2 Container Registry in your chosen geographic location ( for example https://ap-southeast-2.console.aws.amazon.com/ecs/home?region=ap-southeast-2#/repositories for Amazon's AP-Southeast-2 region) and create a new repository.

 - In dockerrun.aws.json and build_ecs.sh set REPOSITORY_URI (eg `290492953667.dkr.ecr.ap-southeast-2.amazonaws.com/databoilerplate`) to match that of the repository wherever you see '[PUT YOUR REPOSITORY URI HERE]' (4 places)